Center for Men’s Recovery

 Center for Older Adult Recovery

-At least one-third of all older adults suffer from late onset addiction, usually because of risk factors that include major life transitions, grief, isolation, chronic pain and depression.
+Detoxification and treatment among mid-life and older adults can sometimes be a slower process based on long-term substance misuse and/or co-occurring medical conditions and disorders.
+Today, we know that at least one-third of all older adults suffer from late-onset addiction, usually because of risk factors that include major life transitions, grief, isolation, chronic pain, and depression.
 As a result, alcoholism and prescription drug abuse have reached epidemic proportions among this population.
-Members of a generation that were raised to regard substance abuse as shameful and reckless now struggle in silence, often without family or friends to witness the warning signs of addiction.
+Members of generations that were raised to regard substance abuse as shameful and reckless now struggle in silence, often without family or friends who recognize the warning signs of addiction.
 When seen, the signs are often mistaken as part of the aging process.

-Older adults begin their recovery journey at Hanley Center at Origins with a period of medically managed detoxification, stabilization and a holistic assessment.
+Like other patients at Origins, mid-life and older adults begin their recovery journey at Hanley Center with a period of medically managed detoxification, stabilization and a holistic assessment.
 A longer detox and a slower treatment process address physical, emotional, social, spiritual and cognitive issues and aging factors.
 Acute medical care is provided by 24/7 nursing care and on-staff physicians.
-The average length of stay for older adults is determined by individual stabilization and recovery progress.

 Hanley Center at Origins recognizes that the disease of addiction affects the entire family.
 Every member suffers physically, mentally, emotionally and socially.
 Often the family suffers in silence which is why we place a major emphasis on involving and supporting the family in the treatment and recovery process.
 Family members are encouraged to attend Hanley Center at Origins’ Five-Day Family Program to learn about addiction, develop tools for their own recovery and understand the emotional consequences of addiction and the recovery process.